ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 What are Web Application Vulnerabilities?

-There are many other risks and vulnerabilities to web applications like Buffer Overflow, Code Injection, Man-in-the-middle (MITM) Attack, Insecure Deserialization, etc. which can lead to security risks and threats to your organization.
+There are many other risks and vulnerabilities to web applications, like Buffer Overflow, Code Injection, Man-in-the-middle (MITM) Attack, Insecure Deserialization, etc. that can lead to security risks and threats to your organization.
 However, if you are planning to mitigate such risks and sanitize your application inputs and outputs, there are some best security practices you must implement.

 Top Web App Vulnerabilities Chart